Login

 Will's work in rural development www.willselfrd.com in the highlands and islands involves wildlife surveys in all habitats, terrains and seasons.
 With a background in Natural Resources and from many years working with subsistence communities in South Asia and Madagascar he brings fresh eyes to living with and from nature, as people did here until recently.
 He is also a Walk Leader (Paths for All).

 Mark Smith is a wildlife film cameraman.
-His recent work includes The Hunt, Life Story, Africa, Frozen Planet and Planet Earth for the BBC Natural History Unit.
-He regularly contributes to Springwatch and Autumnwatch.
+His work includes The Hunt, Life Story, Africa, Frozen Planet and Planet Earth for the BBC Natural History Unit.
+He has been a regular contributor to Springwatch and Autumnwatch.

-He has won Emmy awards and a BAFTA for Cinematography for his filming for the BBC and of the Striated Caracara in the Falkland Islands for National Geographic.
+Mark has won Emmy awards and a BAFTA for Cinematography for his filming for the BBC and of the Striated Caracara in the Falkland Islands for National Geographic.
 Mark was the first person to film a snow leopard hunt.
-He was recently the subject of the BBC documentary Wild Cameramen at Work.
+He was featured in the BBC documentary Wild Cameramen at Work.

 Mark will take you off the beaten track to explore some of his favorite places - which are here in Knapdale.
 In so doing you will explore his experiences from Snow Leopards to Wild Turkeys.
 Ask about options for film workshops.

 Caroline Hunter is a painter.
 She is immersed in these wild landscapes and seascapes from which she draws her remarkable palette and insight.
-She sometimes paints on wood washed up on the shore sculpted by years of Atlantic storms.
-Although Caroline exhibits widely, here you have the chance to get behind her eyes - on foot or from a kayak. www.carolinehunterart.com
+Although Caroline exhibits widely, here you have the chance to get behind her eyes. www.carolinehunterart.com

 Other Associates: We have a pool of experts that we can draw on.
 All know the Argyll landscape intimately.
-Whether you want to experience the mighty Corryvrekan whirlpool in full roar from the safety of a powerful boat or paddle there with an excellent coach or hone your identification skills of the rare lichens that festoon the trees please ask and we will point you in the right direction.
+Whether you want to experience the mighty Corryvrekan whirlpool in full roar from the safety of a powerful boat or hone your identification skills of the rare lichens that festoon the trees please ask and we will point you in the right direction.

 sitemap | cookie policy | privacy policy | accessibility statement